Silent Enemies: Part 2 – Voices Carry

 List view / Grid view

-In final episode of 2024, Assistant Editor Ben Cornwell provides a quick roundup of the biggest industry stories and talking points of the past year.
+In this final episode of 2024, Assistant Editor Ben Cornwell provides a quick roundup of the biggest industry stories and talking points of the past year.

 In this week’s episode, Assistant Editor Ben Cornwell sits down with Julie Vargas, Vice President and General Manager of Identification Solutions at Avery Dennison to discuss the digital tools which are helping reshape food safety and compliance.